Margarita Province: History

-In 1498, the island was discovered by Christopher Columbus during his third voyage.
+In 1498, the island was encountered by Christopher Columbus during his third voyage.
 Later, on 18 March 1525, Emperor Charles V erected the Province or Governorship of Margarita, granting it as property for two lifetimes to Marcelo Villalobos.
 When he died on 24 June 1526, he was succeeded by his daughter Aldonza Villalobos Manrique according to the royal capitulation of 13 June 1527, but since she was a minor, her mother Isabel Manrique assumed the government of the island.

 Isabel Manrique took care of the settlement task by bringing groups of colonists to settle permanently, and since she could not handle all administrative tasks, she appointed Pedro de Villárdiga as lieutenant governor of Margarita.

 Aldonza Villalobos Manrique married at the age of 16 and went on to govern the island for 33 years until her death in 1575.
 She had appointed her son-in-law Juan Sarmiento as interim governor, who that same year handed over the interim post to colonial governor Miguel Maza Lizana, who held it for six years.
 After three interim governors, the title of governor passed in 1583 to the great-grandson of the first island owner: Juan Sarmiento de Villandrando.

 Columbus baptized the island with the name La Asunción, as it was discovered on the religious feast day of the Virgin of that name.
 The following year, in 1499, Pedro Alonso Niño and Cristóbal Guerra renamed it "La Margarita" due to the abundance of pearls found in the region; other hypotheses suggest that the name "Margarita" refers to Queen Margaret of Austria.

 Margarita depended on the Royal Audiencia of Santo Domingo until 1739, when it was annexed to the Viceroyalty of New Granada, along with the other Venezuelan provinces, until 1777, when King Charles III created the Captaincy General of Venezuela.
 On 5 July 1811, the Act of Independence of Venezuela was signed, in which representatives from Margarita were among the seven of the ten provinces belonging to the Captaincy General of Venezuela that signed the declaration of independence from the Spanish Crown and promulgated the Republic of Venezuela.
 In 1819, Venezuela joined New Granada and Quito to form the Republic of Colombia.
 In 1830, Venezuela separated from Colombia, and with the emergence of the Republic of Venezuela, Margarita was one of its 13 original provinces.
 In 1864, when the country was divided into 20 states and a Federal District, Margarita took the name of State of Nueva Esparta.

 Margarita Island launched its cry of independence on 4 May 1810, in a movement led by Juan Bautista Arismendi; that day Margarita joined the independence movement proclaimed in Caracas on 19 April of the same year.
 A year later, on 5 July 1811, the provinces of Barcelona, Barinas, Caracas, Cumaná, Margarita, Mérida, and Trujillo declared themselves free and independent and signed the Act of Independence, thus forming the First Republic of Venezuela.
 Later, the Guayana Province joined them.